sinch2121/Connecting-vehicle-analysis-Data-analytics/README.md

 Identify the Best Predictive Model
 Evaluate various machine learning algorithms to determine the most effective approach for deriving insights and predictions from vehicle data.

-Features
-Real-Time Data Simulation: A Python-based framework to generate synthetic vehicle sensor data.
-Data Collection and Processing: Efficient pipelines to collect and process large datasets.
-Machine Learning Integration: Models including SVM and Random Forest for traffic prediction and safety analysis.
-Data Visualization: Interactive charts and dashboards to display insights such as maintenance schedules, performance metrics, and traffic patterns.
-Security and Privacy: Techniques to ensure secure handling and anonymization of sensitive vehicle data.
-Energy Optimization: Methods to minimize the energy required for data processing and transmission.

 System Workflow

 Data Simulation

 Generate synthetic datasets using Python libraries like NumPy and pandas.